nicoqueijo/Android-Base-Converter/README.md

 # Base_Converter
 Android application.
-Converts numbers from one base to another supporting base 2-16.
+Converts numbers from one base to another supporting base 2 through 16.